GTMStack

 How Multi-Agent Coordination Works

-Enrichment Agent: Takes prospects identified by the Research Agent and builds comprehensive profiles by querying data sources, analyzing company websites, and synthesizing publicly available information.
+Enrichment Agent: Takes prospects from the Research Agent and builds comprehensive profiles by querying data sources, analyzing company websites, and synthesizing publicly available information.

-Strategy Agent: Reviews the enriched prospect profile and determines the optimal engagement approach — which value proposition to lead with, which case study to reference, what channel to use, and when to reach out.
+Strategy Agent: Reviews the enriched prospect profile and determines the optimal engagement approach.
+Which value proposition to lead with, which case study to reference, what channel to use, when to reach out.

 Content Agent: Generates the actual outreach message based on the Strategy Agent’s plan, incorporating prospect-specific personalization and adhering to brand voice constraints.